mythmakerseven/groupread/README.md

 - basic user profile pages, nothing fancy ⭐⭐

-- better looking group list, probably some flexbox with book covers ⭐⭐
+- ~~better looking group list, probably some flexbox with book covers~~ ⭐⭐

-- list of groups the user is current in, preferably as a navbar dropdown ⭐⭐
+- list of groups the user is currently a member of, preferably as a navbar dropdown (current status: the API call is implemented, just need to make the dropdown menu now) ⭐⭐

 - editing functionality (mostly implemented, still missing for top-level posts) ⭐⭐